 If you don’t know already, I’m a major foodie.
 Feeding myself the best possible meal at all times is just about all I can think about.
 Therefore, when I go on vacation, relaxing tends to be difficult.
 I drag my (thankfully also market-loving man) all around our new destination in an attempt to uncover the best affordable gastronomy of that place.

 I lived in Florence for a year when I was 19.
 Smitten, I was.
 How could you not be?
 Wandering the cobbled streets with paints and brushes in your bag as a young adult trying to find yourself is as free as you’re ever going to be.
+See some street portraits in Florence I took that year.
 When I was invited to Prato by CCT SeeCity last month I couldn’t help but make a quick 24 hour stop in Florence.

 Now, shame on you if you can only find 24 hours for this Renaissance city.
 You’ll need at least 4 days to go to a few of its museums.
 You’ll see many of the real artworks you see on postcards, in textbooks and on posters all around the world.
 The David- that lovely man, is also worth it.
 Perhaps I’ll write a must-do in Florence guide.
 But for now, let’s talk markets in Florence.

 These are the largest and most frequent markets you’d want to visit in Florence.
 How many can you fit in during your stay?
 Have you ever eaten at any of these?
 Let me know in the comments below.